LevelUpWeb3/ERC20-Challenge/Assignment.md

 # Assignment

 You're doing great!
 You have;

-1. initialized your Foundry project,
-2. learned what ERC20 tokens are
+1. Developed an understanding of what ERC20 tokens are.
-3. grasped the functionality of ERC20 tokens,
+2. Grasped the functionality of ERC20 tokens.
-4. learned what kind of Solidity syntax you will need.
+3. Learned what kind of Solidity syntax you will need.

 ## Objective

 Your task is to;

-1. build your own ERC20 token,
+1. Develop your own ERC20 token.
-2. deploy it to Scroll Sepolia Testnet,
+2. Deploy it to Scroll Sepolia Testnet.
-3. and finally verify it.
+3. And finally verify it.

-If you don't remember exactly what kind of structures you need to build, don't worry!
-Quickly get back to [the Guide](./Guide.md) and continue building.
+If you need help with using a smart contract framework for completing this challenge, the [Level Up: Build with Foundry](https://www.levelup.xyz/content/level-up-foundry) guide might be a helpful start!

+If you get stuck, feel free to ask for help in [Level Up Telegram group](https://t.me/+PdNbk5milo1mMTAy).